sifferman/find_first_set/README.md

 Learn about the [Find First Set Operation](https://en.wikipedia.org/wiki/Find_first_set).

-This is a logarithmic complexity implimentation with recursive modules witten in Verilog-2001.
+This is a logarithmic complexity implementation with recursive modules witten in Verilog-2001.

 This module is compatible with [FuseSoC](https://github.com/olofk/fusesoc).
 It's core name is `e4tham::ffs`.